airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 you didn\'t find an end-of-line character, you would allocate another buffer and continue reading.
-You would probably wind up with some characters left over in your buffer in this case, which you would use as the starting point when you next need data from the file.[^2]
+You would probably wind up with some characters left over in your buffer in this case, which you would use as the starting point when you next need data from the file.[^5-2]

-Another thing to note is that buffersbuffers are a fixed size, set by the programmer.
+Another thing to note is that buffers are a fixed size, set by the programmer.
 So, if you want to read in data 500 bytes at a time, you send the `read` system call the address of a 500-byte unused location, and send it the number 500 so it knows how big it is.
 You can make it